timskillman/VTracer/ReadMe.md

 # VTracerCPP

 A C++20 port of VTracer for converting raster images into SVG files.
-The repository includes a native library, a command-line application, and a Windows .NET MAUI frontend.
+The repository includes a native library, a command-line application, and a Windows .NET 10.0 MAUI frontend.
+The MAUI project is configured for Windows and Mac.

 ![alt text](https://github.com/timskillman/VTracer/blob/master/VTracerMaui/Assets/Screenshot.jpg "Maui App")